jtjacques/mturk-manage/README.md

 ### Assignment Level Actions
 Assignments can be filtered by status, `Submitted`, `Approved`, `Rejected`, or *All*.
 By default, only the submitted assignments are shown as these require requester attention.

+The *ID* column shows the truncated `AssignmentId`.
+Hovering over this link displays the full `AssignmentId`.

 Assignments are displayed with various background colours depending on their status.